meetbryce/unify/docs/BUILDING_CONNECTORS.md

     to pass the page token in the POST body, then specify any parameter name for `token_param` and then reference that value using ${param} in the `post` dictionary.

+    nextLink - Each page includes a "next page link" attribute in the response.
+You need only specify the path to the next link field in the response.

 Paging options can be specified at the level of the connector spec, or specified individually on a table spec.
 Example: